 In 2018 alone, prostate cancer in Italy recorded 35.000 new cases

-While women have been invited for mammograms every 3 years for 50 to 70 years for years, male screenings have problems taking off due to the almost absence of symptoms, not to mention that the current test based on a blood draw has a margin of error of more than 15%, not a little for such a disease.
+While women have been encouraged for years to have mammograms every 3 years between the ages of 50 and 70, the screenings males have problems taking off due to the almost complete absence of symptoms, not to mention that the current test based on a blood sample has a margin of error of more than 15%, not a little for an illness of the genus.

 The new MRI-based test is not invasive, does not include injections or radiation and does not even require a doctor to be performed: it is clear that under these conditions people are examined continuously and without hesitation.

-"Prostate cancer grows very slowly: for this reason a favorable diagnosis at the age of 55-60 means in fact the impossibility of being affected,"explains Emberton.
-“The good thing about this method is that it will clean up many cases that would surely occur due to the total absence of monitoring.
-It's a revolution ".
+“Prostate cancer grows very slowly: this is why a favorable diagnosis at the age of 55-60 effectively means the impossibility of being affected,” explains Emberton.
+“The good thing about this method is that it will clean up many cases that would certainly occur due to the total absence of monitoring.
+It's a revolution."

-Emberton describes the test as "practically perfect".
-The results are classified with an easy color code: green equals everything ok, yellow the need for new screenings, red means that you need a specialist as soon as possible.
+Emberton describes the test as “virtually perfect.”
+The results are classified with an easy color code: green means everything is ok, yellow means everything is ok necessity of new screenings, red means what do you need a specialist in sooner rather than later.

-Survival for men affected by prostate cancer has improved in recent decades, and also the side effects of the treatments (mostly impotence and incontinence) have been mitigated.
-By now 84% of patients survive well over 10 years after diagnosis.
+Survival for men affected by prostate cancer has improved in recent decades, and also the effects side effects of treatments (mostly impotence and incontinence) were mitigated.
+Now 84% of patients survive much more than 10 years after diagnosis.

 Prostate cancer: some data